The Costs of Losing an Animal

-Ask anyone who's been through it -- putting down a pet is wrenching.
+Ask anyone who's been through it — putting down a pet is wrenching.
 These furry creatures have a way of wiggling into our lives and homes and evoking strong emotional attachments.
 At some point, though, age and/or illness bring the relationship to an end and you are forced to deal with the cost of your pet's death.

-PetMD notes that the life expectancy of a dog depends on the breed, but on average dogs weighing up to 90 pounds live about 11 years and heavier dogs tend to live about eight years.
+PetMD notes that the life expectancy of a dog depends on the breed, but on average dogs weighing up to 90 pounds live about 11 years, and heavier dogs tend to live about eight years.
 A cat's lifespan is generally longer, typically between 10 and 14 years, according to PetMed Express.
-Of course, how long any particular pet lives depends on a host of factors, and if you must put the animal to sleep, the last thing you need is worry about the expense.
+Of course, how long any particular pet lives depends on a host of factors, and if you must put the animal to sleep, the last thing you need is to worry about the expense.

-Following is a rundown of the costs and options associated with a pet's death and several ways to limit the expense.
+The following is a rundown of the costs and options associated with a pet's death and several ways to limit the expense.

 Euthanasia for a pet involves an injection of chemicals into a vein.
 It is a quick and pain-free way to terminate nerve impulses and, essentially, life.
 Maggie Schuckman, a veterinarian with a specialty in cardiology who practices in Cincinnati, Ohio, says the cost of euthanasia depends on the hospital (or vet) handling the procedure.

 According to Dr. Schuckman, there are three ways to deal with a pet's remains: